-Burscough Village Primary School believes that all pupils are entitled to an education that enables them to achieve their best, become confident individuals living fulfilling lives, and make a successful transition into adulthood.
+St. Wilfrid's believes that all pupils are entitled to an education that enables them to achieve their best, become confident individuals living fulfilling lives, and make a successful transition into adulthood.

-This policy outlines the framework the school will use in meeting its duties, obligations and principal equality values in providing an appropriate high-quality education for pupils with SEND.
+This policy outlines the framework St. Wilfrid's will use in meeting its duties, obligations and principal equality values in providing an appropriate high-quality education for pupils with SEND.

-Through successful implementation of this policy, the school aims to eliminate discrimination and promote equal opportunities.
+Through successful implementation of this policy, St. Wilfrid's aims to eliminate discrimination and promote equal opportunities.

-The school will work with the LA, or equivalent, in ensuring that the following principles underpin this policy:
+St. Wilfrid's will work with the LA, or equivalent, in ensuring that the following principles underpin this policy: